AUmrysh/GrooveLights/README.md

 TL;DR
 =====
+Install dependencies

 clone repo

-open grooveshark
+open grooveshark, pick songs, open visualizer (you want the 3rd one down with the 7 bars)

+nodejs lights.js in shell

-run bookmarklet or run JS code in console
+run bookmarklet or run JS code in web JS console